 1998 The Jello Is Always Red, a musical revue of his songs and sketches by Clark Gesner, who created You're a Good Man, Charlie Brown, plays Off Broadway at the York Theatre Company.
 James Morgan directs the production starring Celia Gentry, Neal Young, and Gesner himself.

 2012 The world premiere of Gina Gionfriddo's Rapture, Blister, Burn opens Off-Broadway at Playwrights Horizons.
-Amy Brenneman, Beth Dixon, Virginia Kull, Kellie Overbey, and Lee Tergesen star in the comedy-drama about the fallout of choices made by two women of the generation that followed the modern women's movement.
+Amy Brenneman, Beth Dixon, Virginia Kull, Kellie Overbey, and Lee Tergesen star in the comedy-drama about the fallout from choices made by two women of the generation that followed the modern women's movement.
 The play is nominated as a finalist for the 2013 Pulitzer Prize for Drama.